 - Mellow Johnnys - They are located downtown with a walking distance to many of the hotels that people frequent for conventions.
 You might even be able to get a pedicab to the shop ;) at some times of the day.
 From the shop it is a couple of miles to the Barton Creek Greenbelt as well.

-- Cycle Progression - On the south side, close to the better trailhead for the Barton Creek Greenbelt, they rent higher end bikes here and have a really good service department.
+- Cycle Progression - Now located in central Austin, they rent higher end bikes here and have a service department.

 Where to ride - So, now that you have your bike, you need to pick a trail.
 Luckily Austinbike.com can give you all of the info that you need for all of the trails.
 As you will see from the rentals, all have good proximity to BCGB, which is good news.
 The bad news is that if you don't know the trail system, then you will probably miss out on a lot of the fun.
 Some of the other trails like City Park or Walnut Creek Municipal Park will be popular because of proximity; CP is more technical and a loop, hard to get lost, while WC is a tangle of trails but well-marked and easy to find your way back.

 What to bring - We don't generally ride with armor down here, it's XC riding.
 However water is critical.
 100oz is barely enough in the summer, and probably fine in the winter.
 In summer months bring extra bottles of water and make sure you have nutrition.
 There is never a spot to stop for either on our trails.
 Sunscreen in the summer is also critical for northerners who aren't used to triple digits.
 Always bring a cell phone and make sure you have 2-3 people's numbers in it.
 In some outlying places like Reveille Peak - Burnet, coverage can get sketchy, and will vary by carrier, so make sure there are several people you can try if you are lost.